angelicatanagras/personal-doc-manager/README.md

 npm run build
 ```

+## CI/CD

+The repository includes a GitHub Actions workflow at `.github/workflows/ci.yml` for installing dependencies, building the frontend, running backend tests, and restarting PM2-managed services on a self-hosted runner.

+Required GitHub Actions secrets:

+- `MONGO_URI`
+- `JWT_SECRET`
+- `PROD`

 ## Deployment Notes

 The app is designed for deployment on an Ubuntu EC2 instance with:

-- Nginx serving the frontend on port 80
+- Nginx serving the frontend
 - Express running as the backend API
 - PM2 managing the backend process
 - MongoDB Atlas used as the database